thepacketgeek/thepacketgeek.github.io/_posts/networking/2013-11-26-quick-and-easy-show-ip-route-concise-output.md

 Much cleaner, right?!?

-Also, this works when you&#8217;re printing out RIBs for multiple VRFs.
+Also, this works when you're printing out RIBs for multiple VRFs.
 In just a small MPLS VPN lab the routes can quickly get out of hand, but see how much nicer this is to look through:

     R6#show ip route vrf * | e -